Sai Pallavi

+Her song "Rowdy Baby" is the first South Indian video song to reach one billion views on YouTube.
+Her performances in Gargi and Love Story earned the Filmfare Award for Best Actress in Tamil and Telugu, respectively, while her work in Shyam Singha Roy and Virata Parvam (2022) gained her the Filmfare Critics Award for Best Actress – Telugu.
+She was featured by Forbes magazine as one of India's 30 Under 30 in 2020.

-Early life and education
+Early life and work

 Sai Pallavi was born on 9 May 1992 in a Badaga family in Coimbatore, Tamil Nadu.
 Her hometown is Kotagiri in the Nilgiris district, Tamil Nadu.
-Born to Senthamarai Kannan and Radha, She has a younger sister, Pooja, who has also worked as an actress.
-She was raised and educated in Coimbatore, doing her schooling at Avila Convent School.
+Born to Senthamarai Kannan and Radha, she has a younger sister, Pooja Kannan, who has also worked as an actress.

-Despite completing her medical studies in 2016 from the Tbilisi State Medical University which is recognised by Medical Council of India, she has not yet registered as a medical practitioner in India.
+Pallavi was raised and educated in Coimbatore, doing her schooling at Avila Convent School.
+Despite completing her medical studies in 2016 from the Tbilisi State Medical University, which is recognised by the Medical Council of India, she has not yet registered as a medical practitioner in India.
 She took her Foreign Medical Graduate Examination (FMGE) on 31 August 2020 in Trichy.

-Pallavi can speak fluently in Tamil, English, Hindi and Georgian.
-She later learnt Malayalam and Telugu following a career in their respective cinema industries.
+Besides Badaga, Pallavi is fluent in Tamil, English, Telugu, Hindi, Malayalam, and Georgian.

-Career

-Dance career